AHTOH2001/iTechArt_internship/reports/9 week report/README.md

 ### Friday 10.09

 - Done implementing password recovery functionality, but actually only done what were written on the cards, because these functionalities does not enough to recover forgotten password.
 (3 hours)

+### Saturday 11.09

+- Created two cards for implementing product adding functionality and spent some time on them.
+I wanted to also allow shop administrator to upload images for products, but this functionality turned out to be too hard to implement.